Papua New Guinea

 - Mergers or acquisitions that would have the effect or likely effect of substantially lessening competition in a market (Section 69).

 There have been no significant actions taken by ICCC in the last 12 months that have affected international investors.

 Expropriation and Compensation

-After years of environmental issues, in September 2013, the Government of Papua New Guinea nationalized the country’s largest taxpaying company, Ok Tedi Mining Limited.
+After years of growing concern over environmental issues, in September 2013, the Government of Papua New Guinea nationalized the country’s largest taxpaying company, Ok Tedi Mining Limited.
 The nationalization raised concerns about the government’s policy.
 Some observers saw this event as a special case, given that much of the company’s profits are held in trust for the people of PNG, and its effective ownership by a company – the PNG Sustainable Development Program’s (PNGSDP) – would transfer benefits from the mine back to the people.
 By a unanimous vote in Parliament, the government annulled PNGSDP’s share in the mine and issued new shares to the state.
 This vote also removed BHP Billiton’s immunity from environmental liability and gave the state the right to restructure PNGSDP.
 As there have been no other expropriating acts since late 2013, the Ok Tedi Mining Limited nationalization does appear to have been a one-off.
 However, these concerns may return to the fore with Barrick Gold’s allegation that the result of the unsuccessful negotiations over Porgera Mine’s license renewal constituted nationalization.

 ICSID Convention and New York Convention

 Prior to being a party to the New York Convention, PNG since 1978 has been a member of the International Centre for Settlement of Investment Disputes (ICSID Convention).
 In agreements with foreign investors, GPNG traditionally adopts the Arbitration Rules of the United Nations Commission on International Trade Law (UNCITRAL model law).
-There is no specific legislation providing for enforcement of awards under the 1958 New York Convention or the ICSID Convention.

 Investor-State Dispute Settlement